vide-collabo/Vide.docs/content/en/docs/vide.fable/control_flow_if_else.md

 ## else: What to do?

-The `else`-branch used here with `elsePreserve` cannot be omitted, because Vide needs to know what to do with state that was eventually built up in the `if` branch.
-To get a better understanding of what that means, we extend our program by introducing `state in the if-branch`: The user shall be able to check a box wether he/she is ""...willing to go on":
+The `else`-branch used here with `elseForget` cannot be omitted, because Vide needs to know what to do with state that was eventually built up in the `if` branch.
+To get a better understanding of what that means, we extend our program by introducing `state in the if-branch`: The user shall be able to check a box wether he/she is "...willing to go on":

 ## else: Forget